• Skip to primary navigation

 • Obtain other critical benefits (e.g., housing and medical care)

-• Minimize risk of deportation and traumatic separation from family and community
+• Minimize risk of removal from the U.S. and subsequent traumatic separation from family and community

 “SIJS” Federal Law Requirements